TERMS AND CONDITIONS: ORNL JUMP INTO STEM COMMUNITY

 How to Enter:

-- JUMP into STEM is a limited pilot program focused on reaching University and college students.
+- JUMP into STEM is focused on reaching University and College students.
 To enter and participate in JUMP into STEM, you must have an IdeaScale account, visit http://jump.ideascale.com/a/register and create an account using your university or college email address.

 As a registered participant in the JUMP into STEM community (Participant), you will then be able to participate in the Challenge by making submissions that conform to the requirements set forth herein (each, a "Submission").